Why won't my Mac update?

 A combo update contains everything needed to get your Mac to the latest version of macOS and can, in some cases, resolve faulty updates.

 Go to Apple's support website to access the Combo updater, find the update you're looking for, and click Download.

 If this doesn't work, keep reading.

-To restart your Mac in Recovery Mode, hold down the Command + R during startup until the Apple logo appears.
+To boot your Intel Mac in recovery mode, hold down the Command + R during startup until the Apple logo appears.